 This award recognizes young farmers for their efforts in growth and progress of their farming operation and leadership achievement.
 The key is the growth and financial progress the candidate(s) have made since they started farming.
 Candidates complete an application on their farm operation, financial information (confidentiality guaranteed) and leadership experience.

-Applications are due March 15, 2016.
-The Top 3 applicants will complete additional information and go through a second round of judging.
-Final winners will be announced during the IFBF Annual Meeting in December.
+Applications will be available soon, and are due August 1, 2017.
+The Top 3 applicants will be announced in the fall.
+The final rankings will be announced during the IFBF Annual Meeting in December.
 Prizes are awarded to the top three applicants.
-The Iowa winner will compete in the AFBF competition in Phoenix, AZ, in January 2017.
+The Iowa winner will compete in the AFBF competition in Nashville, TN, in January 2018.
 Click here for more information on the contest and prizes.

 We're pleased to announce that John Deere is the contest sponsor.